 - When we speak of minority rights and cultural preservation, what role do place names play in this discussion?
 Why, how, by what means and procedures, by whom and for whom should place names be actually protected?

-A combination of research methods are employed, including an analysis of place name usage in both old and current maps, content and discourse analysis of the linguistic landscape and city-text with a particular focus on place names as well as interviews and questionnaires focused on the knowledge and variant preferences of place names in selected villages in the two regions.
+A combination of research methods are employed, i.e. analysis of place-name usage on old as well as on current maps, content and discourse analysis of the linguistic landscape and city-text with a particular focus on place names as well as interviews and questionnaires focused on the knowledge and variant preferences of place names in selected villages in the two regions.